 “If you’re buying a home that’s being built, you never want to apply and lock in too early because builders’ schedules are notorious for running late,” Clark says.
 “You have to be sure most everything is done by the builder before you lock in your rate when you’re buying new construction.”

-Fortunately, the decision about when to lock in your mortgage interest rate is considerably easier when you’re buying an existing home.
+The decision about when to lock in your mortgage interest rate is considerably easier when you’re buying an existing home.

 7. Deal With the Contingencies